openSUSE/news-o-o/_posts/2012-09-04-sneak-peek-opensuse-12-2-and-kde.markdown

 ## Future Proofing

-If you want to get the latest and greatest release from the KDE Project, you can add the latest KDE Release to your repository list and upgrade. Â Expect KDE 4.9.1 to be available the week after openSUSE 12.2 is released from the [KDE:Release:49](http://download.opensuse.org/repositories/KDE:/Release:/49/openSUSE_12.2/) openSUSE Build Service project.
+If you want to get the latest and greatest release from the KDE Project, you can add the latest KDE Release to your repository list and upgrade.
+Expect KDE 4.9.1 to be available the week after openSUSE 12.2 is released from the [KDE:Release:49](http://download.opensuse.org/repositories/KDE:/Release:/49/openSUSE_12.2/) openSUSE Build Service project.
 For detailed instructions, head to the [KDE Portal](http://en.opensuse.org/Portal:KDE).

 ## Green is Good for you